 4.1 Executive Officers; Election: Qualifications: Term of Office: Resignation; Removal; Vacancies.
 The Board of Directors shall elect a Chief Executive Officer, President, Secretary and Treasurer, and it may, if it so determines, choose a Chairman Chairperson of the Board of Directors and a Vice Chairman Chairperson of the Board of Directors and the Corporation's key management personnel must be resident citizens of the United States who have or who are eligible to possess DoD personnel security clearances at the level of the Corporation's facility security clearances.
 During the period that the Security Agreement is in force, the Inside Director may not serve as Chairman of the Board of Directors may also elect one or more Vice Presidents, one or more Assistant Secretaries, a Treasurer, one or more Assistant Treasurers, and such other officers as the Board of Directors deems necessary.
 Each such officer shall hold office until the first meeting of the Board of Directors after the annual meeting of stockholders next succeeding his or her election, and until his or her successor is elected and qualified or until his or her earlier resignation or removal.
 Any officer may resign at any time upon written notice to the Corporation.
-The Board of Directors may ensure of offices may be held by the same person.
+The Board of Directors may enso officers with or without cause at any time, but such removal shall be without prejudice to the contractual rights of such officer, if any, with the Corporation.
+Any number of offices may be held by the same person.
 Any vacancy occurring in any office of the Corporation by death, resignation, removal or otherwise may be filled for the unexpired portion of the term by the Board of Directors at any regular or special meeting.